olivatooo/github-actions-build-deploy-with-staging-production-environment/README.md

       AWS_REGION: ${{ secrets.AWS_REGION }}
 ```

-Second create your deploy workflow (or something else) `.github/workflows/deploy.yml` here you'll define your deploy script, and this script will use the environments defined in main.yml
+Second create your deploy workflow (or something else) `.github/workflows/deploy.yml` here you'll define your deploy script, and this script will use the environments defined in main.yml.
+I'm using a simple s3 aws deploy

 ```yaml
 name: Deployment